Skip to Content

 11. Seek professional help

 Sometimes you just need a little extra help to deal with the blues.
-If the stress becomes more then you can deal with, make sure to seek out a professional.
+If the stress becomes more than you can deal with, make sure to seek out a professional.
 They will have the knowledge and experience to help you.

 Puppy Socialization